 Quiet hours, do you want them?
 Mornings or nights?

 How are you allowed to get rid of rats?

 Note that you don’t need to solve all of these, each of them points a direction for the type of community you will be, and its the direction you need, more than the details, so that you end up with members who share enough common values you can find consensus.

 (Of course, you also have to make sure folk understand when they chose to move-in that those are the values they are agreeing to.
 That’s a different challenge.)

 Category: Values and Mission, Vision

-Tags: Children, Common House, Conflict Resolution, Delegation/Committees, Group Process, Policy Examples, Starting
+Tags: Children, Common House, Conflict Resolution, Delegation/Committees, Group Process, policies, Policy Examples, Starting